 It’s worth noting that a plugin that helps you upload a file, for instance, could (if incorrectly coded) upload a script that opened up a security issue on your site or for your visitors.
 Again, it’s a case of doing your research.
 If you were hiring us to build your site you would want to know a bit about who we are, how we work and what our clients say about the work we’ve done.
 Apply the same to plug-in developers to keep safe.

-There many great plugins out there and some that we firmly recommend though.
+There are many great plugins out there and some that we firmly recommend.
 Here are a few of our favourites:

 Try to limit your plugins as much as possible and if you’re going to use them make sure you do your research.